USS Iwo Jima Holds Change of Command

 |0

-This work, USS Iwo Jima Holds Change of Command, by SN Larry Lockett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Iwo Jima Holds Change of Command, by PO2 Joshua Petrosino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT